foxBMS/foxBMS-primary/doc/sphinx/gettingstarted/can_com.rst

 | BMS1_reserved                    | 56                    | 8              | False           | 1.0        | 0.0        | 0.0     | 0.0     | Intel         |
 +----------------------------------+-----------------------+----------------+-----------------+------------+------------+---------+---------+---------------+

-The signals of this message display status information of the foxBMS.
+The signals of these messages display status information of the |master|.

-The status of contactors is represented as bitfield in ``BMS1_status_contactors`` (0: open, 1: closed):
+The status of contactors is represented as a bitfield in ``BMS1_status_contactors`` (0: open, 1: closed):

 * First bit: Precharge contactor
 * Second bit: (not used)